jhelsby/jlox-notes/sections/5_statements-and-state.md

 We discussed scope briefly in the [Environment](#environment) section above, but I actually don't think too much needs adding.
 Some definitions:

+* Lox uses _lexical scoping_, with the following scope rule:

+  > A variable usage refers to the preceding declaration with the same name in the innermost scope that encloses the expression where the variable is used.

 * We define scopes using _blocks_, marked with curly braces:
     ```java
     // Global scope.